Tamas-Gavlider/WanderRoads/README.md

 - Favicon.io - To create Favicon.
 - [DBDiagram](https://dbdiagram.io/d) - To create ER Diagram
 - [FreeConvert](https://www.freeconvert.com/convert/video-to-gif) - to convert screenrecordings to GIF
+- [Font Awesome](https://fontawesome.com/) - A popular icon library that provides a collection of icons, which can be used throughout the page for various UI elements.

 ## Deployment & Local Development